Shubham-Shukla-98/GoPlay-WebScraper/README.md

 The site is exclusive to access via tokens or reddit login so we'll be leveraging the reddit login for now.

 Pre-requisites:

-  Python 3
+> Python 3

-  Chrome (latest) - please update the chromium web driver accordingly reddit account
+> Chrome (latest) - please update the chromium web driver accordingly

+> reddit account

+Open Sourced:

+> Universal Bypass extension